Select Page

 The Life Along the Wall

-The construction of the Berlin Wall had a devastating impact on families and friends who found themselves separated overnight.
-Many East Berliners had relatives and loved ones living in West Berlin, and the barrier created untold emotional pain and severed relationships.
+The construction of the Berlin Wall brought a lot of sorrow to families and friends who found themselves divided by a wall within a shortest possible time.
+East Berliners had friends and families in West Berlin and the wall constructed brought about immeasurable sufferings and broken families.

 Escaping East Berlin